lauramayfox/latouchehotel/README.md

 Target Audience
 <ul>
-Those who are local to the area interested in the history of their town's landmark Those who are visiting the area and wish to recount the history of the area
+<li>Those who are local to the area interested in the history of their town's landmark</li>
+<li>Those who are visiting the area and wish to recount the history of the area</li>
 </ul>

 Web Owner Goals